mflatt/expander/README.txt

    Runs the expander to load the specified module (instead of the default module, which is the expander itself).

+   When running with a new enough version of Racket that "run.rkt" works (as opposed to "bootstrap-run.rkt"), the performance of the expander in this mode should be close to the performance when the expander is built into the Racket executable.
+Beware, however, that "run.rkt" implements just enough of the module loader protocol to work as a bridge, so module loading and caching can have very different performance than in an embedding build.

+   Beware also that the flags above cause bytecode for the target module to be cached, so running a second time will not test the expander a second time.
+Prime the cache directory with modules that don't change, and then use `-r` to load a module with a read-only cache.

  % racket run.rkt -c <dir> -f <file-path-for-top-level>

    Loads the given file as a sequence of top-level forms.